Supermarket blog

 So far, F.L.O.A.T has existed for 2 years and we want to keep open in which form will it develop.
 As times are changing, F.L.O.A.T is floating with the time.

+This year's theme is Intimacy.
 Can you recall a specifically intimate moment in connection to art?
-Perhaps an exhibition or a certain piece?
+Perhaps an exhibition or a certain art piece?